intel-retail/automated-self-checkout/docs_src/environment_variables.md

 ode_disabled
 ```

-### Editing the env files
+### Editing the Env Files
 EV can be configured for advanced user in `configs/dlstreamer/framework-pipelines/yolov5_pipeline/`
     - `yolov5-cpu.env` file for running pipeline in core system
     - `yolov5-gpu.env` file for running pipeline in gpu or multi

 these two files currently hold the default values.
-The EV input to docker-run.sh will overwrite the value set in yolov5-cpu.env or yolov5-gpu.env as input to pipeline run.